GoogleCloudPlatform/cloud-run-button/README.md

   - `required`, _(optional, default: `true`)_ indicates if they user must provide a value for this variable.
   - `generator`, _(optional)_ use a generator for the value, currently only support `secret`
+  - `order`, _(optional)_ if specified, used to indicate the order in which the variable is prompted to the user.
+If some variables specify this and some don't, then the unspecified ones are prompted last.
 - `options`: _(optional)_ Options when deploying the service
   - `allow-unauthenticated`: _(optional, default: `true`)_ allow unauthenticated requests
   - `memory`: _(optional)_ memory for each instance